Ice Has Two Jobs

 Surface Area and Melt Rate

 This is not a trivial difference.
-A large-format cube in a rocks glass will still be mostly intact after 20 minutes, while a glass of standard home-freezer ice cubes will have melted and significantly diluted the same drink in that time.
+A large-format 2-inch cube in a rocks glass will still be mostly intact after 20 minutes, while the same glass filled with standard home-freezer ice cubes will have significantly diluted and warmed the same drink in that time.
+For an Old Fashioned or a Negroni on the rocks — drinks meant to be sipped slowly — this matters.

 Ice for Shaking vs. Serving

-Serving ice (the ice that goes in the glass) should melt as slowly as possible once the drink is already cold and properly diluted from shaking or stirring.
-This is where large-format ice matters.
-A 2-inch cube or an ice sphere maintains the drink's temperature and concentration as you sip it.
+Serving ice (the ice that goes in the glass after shaking or stirring) should melt as slowly as possible once the drink is already properly chilled and diluted.
+Large-format ice is ideal here.
+A 2-inch cube or sphere maintains the drink's temperature and concentration as you sip, rather than continuing to water it down.

 Crushed ice melts extremely rapidly and produces maximum dilution.
-This is intentional in the drinks that call for it — a Mint Julep, a Swizzle, or a Tiki drink served in a tall glass over crushed ice is designed to be drunk quickly while it is still intensely cold and refreshing.
-As the ice melts, the drink transitions from concentrated to lighter and more refreshing.
+This is intentional in the drinks that call for it — a Mint Julep, Queens Park Swizzle, or Tiki drink served over crushed ice is designed to be consumed quickly while intensely cold.
+As the ice melts, the drink gradually shifts from concentrated to lighter and more refreshing.
+The Lewis bag (a canvas bag filled with ice that you crush with a mallet) is the classic bar tool for making crushed ice.

 Clear Ice vs. Cloudy Ice

-The cloudy appearance of most home freezer ice comes from dissolved air and minerals that are pushed to the center of the cube as the outside freezes first.
-Clear ice, which freezes directionally from one direction only, has those impurities pushed out entirely.
-Clear ice melts more slowly and is structurally stronger — it does not crack or chip as easily.
-It is also visually superior in cocktails served on the rocks.
+The cloudy appearance of most home freezer ice comes from dissolved air and minerals that get pushed to the center of the cube as the outside freezes first.
+Clear ice, which freezes directionally from one side only, pushes those impurities out entirely.
+The result is structurally stronger — it does not crack or shatter on contact with room-temperature liquid — and melts more slowly because its density is higher.